 Bangladesh has many tribal people, the majority of whom live in the Chittagong hill tracts area.
-Life of the tribal people is extremely fascinating.
-Majority of them are Buddhists, and rest are Hindus, Christians, and Animists.
-Despite the bondage of religion, elements of primitiveness are strongly displayed in their rites, rituals and everyday life.
+The life of the tribal people is extremely fascinating.
+The majority of them are Buddhists, and rest are Hindus, Christians, and Animists.
+Despite the bondage of religion, elements of primitiveness are strongly displayed in their rites, rituals, and everyday life.
 The tribal families are matriarchal.
-The women-folk are more hard-working than the males and they are the main productive force.
+The women-folk are more hard-working than males and they are the main productive force.

 The Chakma are the largest ethnic group in Bangladesh.
 According to the Census of 1991, the total number of Chakma in the CHT was 239,417.
 In addition, an estimated 150,000 Chakma live scattered about in the states of Tripura, Mizoram, Assam, and Arunachal Pradesh in India.
 A small number of Chakma also live in Cox’s Bazar district and in Myanmar (Burma).

 The Chakma language belongs to the Indo-European family of languages and has close links with Pali, Assamese, and Bengali.
 The Chakma have their own script in which their ancient religious literature is preserved in palm leaves.
 The script has similarities with Mon Khmer and Burmese.
 Although many elderly Chakma still signs their names in the Chakma script, most Chakma youths no longer use the script.
 At school, Chakma children study in Bengali and English.
-The Chakma have perhaps proved to be the most adaptive and innovative of all the indigenous people of Bangladesh.
-By nature, most Chakma are down-to-earth and socially shy, but nevertheless romantic, although they will seldom admit it.
+The Chakma has perhaps proved to be the most adaptive and innovative of all the indigenous people of Bangladesh.
+By nature, most Chakma is down-to-earth and socially shy, but nevertheless romantic, although they will seldom admit it.

 The head of Chakma society is the Chakma Chief who is descended from the general who led the resistance movement against the British East India Company’s forces in the 1770s.
 The Chakma have been followers of Gautama Buddha for centuries, but the Chakma brand of Buddhism always had room for indigenous gods and spirits, including some from the Hindu pantheon.
 Today, the Chakma are almost 100% Theravada Buddhist.